Dodge Charger (1966): 1967

 The 1967 model year Charger received minor changes.
-Outside, new fender-mounted turn signals were introduced and this would serve as the main external identifier between a 1966 and 1967 Charger.
+New top-of-fender-mounted turn signal indicators were introduced.
+These would serve as the primary external identifiers between a 1966 and 1967 Charger.
 A vinyl roof became available.
-Inside, the full-length console was eliminated to satisfy customer complaints about the difficulty for entry and exit from the back seats.
+Inside, the full-length console was eliminated to satisfy customer complaints about the difficulty of entry and exit from the back seats.
 It was replaced with a regular-sized console.
-Bucket seats were standard, but a folding armrest/seat and steering column transmission shifter was an option allowing three people to sit in the front.
+Bucket seats were standard, but a folding armrest/seat and steering column transmission shifter were an option, allowing three people to sit in the front.

 The 440 "Magnum" was added and the 361 CID V8 was replaced by a 383 CID engine.
 The 440 was rated at 375 bhp with a single 4-barrel carburetor.
-The 318 two-barrel "LA" Chrysler LA engine was now the base engine with wedge-shaped combustion chambers, unlike the previous 1966 polyspherical (or "poly") design, it was rated at 230 bhp.
-The 383 4-barrel rated at 325 bhp and the 426 Street Hemi rated at 425 bhp remained as options.
-A total of 118 Chargers were built with the 426 engines in 1967, 58 cars were built with a four-speed transmission and 59 cars were built with the automatic transmission.
+The 318 two-barrel "LA" Chrysler LA engine was now standard, but with wedge-shaped combustion chambers, unlike the previous 1966 polyspherical (or "poly") design, rated at 230 bhp.
+The 383 4-barrel was rated at 325 bhp and the 426 Street Hemi at 425 bhp remained as options.
+A total of 118 Chargers were built with the 426 engines in 1967, 58 with a four-speed transmission, and 59 with the automatic.
 The R/T package was also introduced in 1967.

 Sales of the 1967 Chargers dropped to half of the previous introductory half-year with a total of 15,788 units.
 According to automotive historian Patrick Foster, both the AMC Marlin and the very similar looking first generation Dodge Charger "flopped on the market as sporty car buyers were showing their preference for compact pony cars."

 Second generation

 1968

-The entire B-body lineup for the 1968 model year was redesigned and the Charger was further differentiated from the Dodge Coronet models.
+The entire B-body lineup for the 1968 model year was redesigned, and the Charger was further differentiated from the Dodge Coronet models.
 Less upscale than the first generation, the new model featured coke bottle styling by Richard Sias, with curves around the front fenders and rear quarter panels.
-Front and rear end sheet metal was designed by Harvey J. Winn.
-The rear end featured a "kick up" spoiler appearance, inspired by Group 7 racing vehicles.
+Harvey J. Winn designed front and rear end sheet metal.
 The fastback roof was gone, in favor of a "flying buttress" similar to that of the 1966-67 Pontiac GTO.
-The Charger retained its full-width hidden headlight grille, but a vacuum-operated cover replaced the electric motor powered rotating headlights.
+The rear end featured a "kick up" spoiler appearance, reminiscent of the first generation's optional trunk lid spoiler.
+The Charger retained its full-width hidden headlight grille, but a vacuum-operated cover replaced the electric motor-powered rotating headlights.
 The previous full-width taillights were replaced with dual circular units at the direction of Styling Vice President, Elwood P. Engel.
 Dual scallops were added to the doors and hood.

 Inside, numerous "downscalings" were evident.
 A conventional fixed rear bench seat replaced the folding bucket seat design.
 The conventional trunk area included a vinyl mat, rather than the previous model's carpeted cargo area.
 The center console in the front remained, but there was no center armrest.
-The tachometer was now optional and the electroluminescent gauges were replaced with a conventional design.
+The tachometer was now optional, and the electroluminescent gauges were replaced with a conventional design.